Here is what “Restricted” mode means in the Starlink app

 It’s nothing new, it just has a different status name.
 Before, the status would just read Offline.
 That was confusing to many people, since Offline could be caused by a hardware issue.
 Starlink decided to add the Restricted status to differentiate between connection issues and subscription issues.

-You’ll see a status of Restricted if your Starlink subscription is paused, inactive, or has been cancelled.
+You’ll see a status of Restricted if your Starlink subscription is paused, inactive, disabled, or has been cancelled.
 If you look below the graphic of the dish, you’ll see another message with more details on your specific situation:

 • Service paused – Your Mobile/Mobile Priority subscription is currently paused.